IBM-Blockchain-Archive/marbles/tutorial_part2.md

 Ok lets do some real work again.
 Now last time we created stuff to be stored we created individual key/value pairs for each marble.
 Lets try something different this time and use 1 key/value pair to track all known trades.
-To setup trades we need a chaincode function, lets call it `open_trade`.
+This will be an array of open trade structs.
-At the top is going to be an array of open trades.
+The open trades themself will be a struct of things like the username, timestamp, what they are willing to trade away and what they want in return.
-Open trades themself will be a structure of things like the username, timestamp, what they are willing to trade away and what they want in return.
+The whole layout is below and I think its easiest to read from the bottom of the code upwards.

 __Open Trade Internal Structure__
 ```js